HortonworksUniversity/Security_Labs/HDP-2.6-AD.md

 - Notice that as you typed the name of the DB and table, Ranger was able to look these up and autocomplete them
   -  This was done using the rangeradmin principal we provided during Ranger install

+- Also, notice that permissions are only configurable for allowing access, and you are not able to explicitly deny a user/group access to a resource unless you have enabled Deny Conditions during your Ranger install (step 8).

 - Wait 30s for the new policy to be picked up

 - Now try accessing the columns again and now the query works